Understanding the Role of a Real Estate Attorney in a New Jersey Closing

 - Management companies

-At the Law Office of Craig Rothenberg, we pride ourselves on our communication skills, and our ability to keep the parties on the same page and ensure that the transaction moves efficiently at your desired pace.
+At the Law Office of Craig Rothenberg, based in New Brunswick, NJ, we pride ourselves on our communication skills, and our ability to keep the parties on the same page and ensure that the transaction moves efficiently at your desired pace.
 We understand that a real estate transaction can be very stressful for all parties involved and we make it our mission to reduce or eliminate that stress by getting out in front of any anticipated problems and keeping all channels of communication open.

 Set forth below is a brief explanation of the role of a real estate attorney in the residential real estate transaction process.